What is SIEM?

 SIEM has several capabilities that would appeal to businesses of all sizes.
 Here are some of them in detail:

-Log data and its correct configuration is an important requirement of SIEM.
+- Collection and Processing of Log: Log data and its correct configuration is an important requirement of SIEM.
 The log data is first collected then normalized so that different log data formats from different vendors can be changed into the same log format.
 Then SIEM performs analysis of the collected log data information.

-Security information and event management (SIEM) helps in correlating various events by finding a common attribute so that they can be centrally acted upon.
+- Correlation of Events: Security information and event management (SIEM) helps in correlating various events by finding a common attribute so that they can be centrally acted upon.

-Threat intelligence can be derived from either an external source or an internal source.
+- Threat Intelligence: Threat intelligence can be derived from either an external source or an internal source.

-It is important for the SIEM analyzers to always keep up with the advancing levels of security to maintain the security of the network or organization.
+- Search and Reporting: It is important for the SIEM analyzers to always keep up with the advancing levels of security to maintain the security of the network or organization.
 This process of searching and reporting results in the formation of the reactive defense of the organization.

-The most important step in alleviating security incidents is to identify real-time threats.
+- Real-time Monitoring and Identification of Security Threats: The most important step in alleviating security incidents is to identify real-time threats.
 SIEM software solution comes with a set of rules which help in the indication of security threats received by the system.

-The process of incident management consists of many steps like detection of the security incident, analysis of the incident, verification of the incident as true positive or false positive, taking proper measures to alleviate the incident, and finally taking proper measures to protect such security incidents from occurring again in the future.
+- Incident Management: The process of incident management consists of many steps like detection of the security incident, analysis of the incident, verification of the incident as true positive or false positive, taking proper measures to alleviate the incident, and finally taking proper measures to protect such security incidents from occurring again in the future.

 In Which Situations Is SIEM Used?